About – Central Alberta Regional Consortium

 - Facilitate Professional Development which supports the effective implementation of curricula, including instruction, assessment and student learning outcomes.

-- Coordinate, broker and act as a centre to assist stakeholders’ access to available Professional Development resources.
+- Coordinate, broker and act as a center to assist stakeholders’ access to available Professional Development resources.

 - Deliver Professional Development based on the identified and emerging needs of educational stakeholders.